himlen1990/DOC-Toolbox/README.md

 see:

-*Kim, Minyoung, and Vladimir Pavlovic.
+* K, Minyoung, and V. Pavlovic.
 "Hidden conditional ordinal random fields for sequence classification."
 Machine Learning and Knowledge Discovery in Databases.
 Springer Berlin Heidelberg, 2010.
-51-65.*
+51-65. *